sjbennett123/polarlarp/content/rules/rulebook.md

 The following lists the basic NERO races (other than human).
 This is a very short overview. you play one of these races, you can find find a more thorough explanation for your particular race that will provide more background for your character on the NeroLarp.com website.

 The skills mentioned in the descriptions ahead are explained in greater detail in the “Skill Descriptions” on page 33.
-When reference is made to“Scholarly Skills” or “Stealth Skills,” it means only those skills listed under those categories in the Skill cost tables. (“Scholarly Skills” for example includes Read and WRite and Read Magic.)
+When reference is made to“Scholarly Skills” or “Stealth Skills,” it means only those skills listed under those categories in the Skill cost tables. (“Scholarly Skills” for example includes Read and Write and Read Magic.)
 Note that if you are playing a nonhuman, you should buy your racial skills as soon as possible.
 After all, how can you possibly role-play your race properly if you don’t have the basic skills and abilities that help to define that race?
 If you reach 5th level or so and still haven’t purchased your skills, other members of your race should treat you as inferior or look at you with pity because you cannot resist sleep or break a charm.

 The next section of this book lists the various races other than human.
 If playing a human, you are free to devise any sort of personality you wish without any benefits or disadvantages